Hypsilophodon: First specimens and the debate of distinctiveness

 Huxley first announced the new species in 1869 in a lecture; the text of this, published the same year, forms the official naming article, because it contained a sufficient description.
-The species was named Hypsilophodon foxii, and the holotype was the Fox skull (which today has the inventory number NHM R197).
+The species was named Hypsilophodon foxii, and the holotype was the Fox skull (which today has the inventory number NHM NHMUK PV R 197).
 The next year, Huxley published the expanded full description article.
 Within the same block of stone as the Fox skull, the centrum of a dorsal vertebra had been preserved.
 This allowed comparison with the Mantell-Bowerbank block, confirming it to belong to the same species.
 Further supporting this, Fox had confirmed that the block was found in the same geological bed as his material.
 As such, Huxley described this specimen in addition to the skull and centrum.
-It would become the paratype; its two pieces are now registered in the Natural History Museum as specimen NHM 28707, 39560–1.
+It would become the paratype; its two pieces are now registered in the Natural History Museum as specimen NHMUK PV OR 28707, NHMUK PV OR 39560–1.
 Later in the same year, Huxley classified Hypsilophodon taxonomically, considering it to belong to the family Iguanodontidae, related to Iguanodon and Hadrosaurus.
 There would later be a persistent misunderstanding as to the meaning of the generic name, which is often translated directly from the Greek as "high-ridged tooth".
 In reality Huxley, analogous to the way the name of the related genus Iguanodon ("iguana-tooth") had been formed, intended to name the animal after an extant herbivorous lizard, choosing for this role Hypsilophus and combining its name with Greek ὀδών, odon, "tooth".
 Hypsilophodon thus means "Hypsilophus-tooth".
 The Greek ὑψίλοφος, hypsilophos, means "high-crested" and refers to the back frill of the lizard, not to the teeth of Hypsilophodon itself, which are not high-ridged in any case.
 The specific name foxii honours Fox.